ko-i/ko-i/README.md

-- Hello and welcome back.
+- Hello and welcome
-- Please don't try to understand my code.
+- Please don't try to understand my code